 - A Crown of Stars: Shinji has to fight against his impulse to apologize constantly because it drives Asuka very, very mad.

 Shinji: Don't say "I'm sorry," or she'll kill me.
 Don't say "I'm sorry," or she'll kill me.
 Don't say "I'm sorry," or she'll kill me.

 - Evangelion 303: This trope was present in the original, so this doujin plays the gag where Shinji apologizes a lot and Asuka replies "No, you are not!" or "Quit apologizing!"

 - Advice and Trust: In chapter 3 Shinji and Asuka are pretending to be arguing, but Shinji is so distracted by the sight of Asuka wearing nothing but a towel that he is barely capable to answer "sorry" once and again.
 It prompts Asuka to criticize his habit to apologize for everything constantly without being really sorry.

 Asuka: You always apologize right away, but do you actually feel sorry?!

 Asuka: It's like you apologize as a conditioned reflex to avoid being scolded!

 Shinji: I'm sorry.

 Asuka: Exactly like that.
 You're just fundamentally too self-deprecating!

-- Doing It Right This Time: Shinjis automatic impulse to apologise for anything drove Asuka mad the first around, so in this timeline she tries to break his habit early on:
+- Doing It Right This Time: Shinji's automatic impulse to apologize for anything drove Asuka mad the first around, so in this timeline she tries to break his habit early on: